Seychelles Research Journal is an internationally recognized publication.

-Seychelles Research Journal aspires to be an internationally recognized publication.
-Towards this end, from the outset the work of the editorial team is supported by a small group of international advisers.
+From the outset, the work of the editorial team has been supported by a small group of international advisers.
 Their task is twofold – to monitor progress of the journal as a whole, comparing it with other international publications and, individually, to advise on suitable referees in specialist areas.
-We are greatly indebted to the following for agreeing to contribute in this way:
+The names of members of the advisers is shown at the start of each issue of the journal.

 To be included in the Norwegian Register for Scientific Journals, Series and Publishers, publication channels must meet the following minimum requirements: